emchar1/flappybird-swift/README.md

 ### 09/28/2016 Updated to Xcode 8.0 and Swift 3.0!

+Added a comment to learn how forking works 8/24/20.

 Learn to make 2D Games for Apple Devices by building a clone of the infamous Flappy Bird with Swift 3.0.

 Together we’ll build a complete game step by step using SpriteKit and Swift.